Moddable-OpenSource/moddable/documentation/base/base.md

 | `Turns` | The number of times the event loop has run in the current interval.
 | `CPU 0` | The load on CPU 0 during the current interval.
 | `CPU 1` | The load on CPU 1 during the current interval.
 | `System Free Memory` | The number of free bytes in the system memory heap.
-This value is not available on the simulator.
+This value is not available in the simulator.
 | `XS Slot Heap Used` | Number of bytes in use in the slot heap of the primary XS machine.
 Some of these bytes may be freed when the garbage collector next runs.
 | `XS Chunk Heap Used` | Number of bytes in use in the chunk heap of the primary XS machine.
 Some of these bytes may be freed when the garbage collector next runs.
 | `XS Keys Used` | Number of runtime keys allocated by the primary XS machine.
 Once allocated keys are never deallocated.
 | `XS Garbage Collection Count` | The number of times the garbage collector has run in the current interval.
 | `XS Modules Loaded` | The number of JavaScript modules that are currently loaded in the primary XS machine.
 This number does not include modules which are preloaded.
 | `XS Stack Used` | The maximum depth in bytes of the stack of the primary XS virtual machine during the current interval.
+| `XS Promises Settled` | The number of Promises settled.
+This is useful as a measure of Promisee/async/await activity.

 ***